Pollard-Nelson House

-The Pollard-Nelson House is a historic home in Logansport, Cass County, Indiana.
+The Pollard-Nelson House is a historic home in Logansport, Indiana.
 It was built in 1845 and enlarged in 1889 and 1910.
-It is a two-story, seven bay, Greek Revival style brick dwelling with flanking two-story wings and rear additions.
+It is a two-story, seven-bay, Greek Revival style brick dwelling with flanking two-story wings and rear additions.
 It has a gable roof and features a two-story, projecting front portico supported by Doric order columns.

 It was listed on the National Register of Historic Places in 1975.